Groups and Workshops

-The Counseling Center is proud to offer stress reduction groups and academic success workshops.
+The Counseling Center is proud to offer groups and academic success workshops.

-In a stress reduction groupstudents meet together with a counselor to address personal issues and concerns.
+In group, students meet together with a counselor to address personal issues and concerns.
 Students learn to support each other through personal discussion and interaction.
 They give each other feedback and assist each other by sharing personal experience.
 Most of the learning in support groups occurs by what students share.
 The role of the group facilitator is to assist in the discussion by creating a safe and supportive environment, providing feedback, and facilitating interaction.
-Support groups are 60-90 minutes per session and meet once a week usually from 8 to 10 weeks.
+Support groups are 60 minutes per session and meet once a week usually from 8 to 10 weeks.
 Support groups require that the facilitator meet with the students prior to its beginning.
 Once the group members are chosen, some support groups will not accept new members, other groups are open and accept new members weekly.

 Coming Out Of Your Shell